 11. Whale Watch in Newport

 The summer and fall months, generally May through November, bring warmer waters and the opportunity to see giant blue whales in the waters.
-The cooler months of December through April bring gray whales to the area.
-A truly amazing experience and exhilarating family getaway.
+The cooler months of December through April bring grey whales to the area.
+A truly amazing experience and an exhilarating family getaway.

 12. Ride Horses on the Beach in Bandon

 Bandon, known for its beautiful beaches and rock formations, is located on the Southern Oregon Coast.
 This quintessential beach town is the perfect place for a laid-back and relaxing vacation.
-Enjoy year-round fishing, cycling, golf, kayaking, hiking, and beach trips, as well as charming stores and restaurants.
+Enjoy year-round fishing, cycling, golf, kayaking, hiking, beach trips, and charming stores and restaurants.